Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Major Highways and Directional Zones

 Houston locals use freeways, not street names.
 I-10 runs east-west through the heart of the city.
 I-45 heads south toward Galveston and north toward Dallas.
-US-59 (now I-69) cuts diagonally from southwest to northeast, which creates natural neighborhood boundaries everywhere it goes.
+US-59 (now I-69) cuts diagonally from southwest to northeast, creating natural neighborhood boundaries everywhere.

 Harris County vs. Surrounding Counties

-Most of Houston sits in Harris County, but the metro area bleeds into Fort Bend, Montgomery, and Brazoria counties, too.
+Most of Houston is in Harris County, but the metro area also bleeds into Fort Bend, Montgomery, and Brazoria counties.
 Each county has different tax rates, school districts, and local governments.

 Fort Bend tends to have newer developments and excellent schools, while Montgomery offers a more rural feel with lake access.